 The Kony video, produced by the advocacy group Invisible Children, has received about 80 million views on YouTube since its March 5 launch.
 The video was applauded in some corners for raising awareness about Kony and his group's attacks on civilians.
 Critics called the video misleading and accused it of being a fundraising vehicle for an organization some critics said doesn't spend enough on ground-level programs.

-Jonathan Hutson, a spokesman for the Enough Project, said Clooney was not aware of the popularity of the Kony video while filming the Nuba people, because he was in Sudan during its release.
+Jonathan Hutson, a spokesman for the Enough Project, said Clooney was not aware of the popularity of the Kony video while shooting the Nuba people, because he was in Sudan during its release.
 Clooney is quoted in the Kony video as saying he wants warlords to be as famous as he is, but Clooney was referring to Sudan President Omar al-Bashir, not Kony.

 "The purpose of the four-minute video is for Clooney to give a megaphone for the Nuba people on the ground and to raise awareness," Hutson said.
 "Clooney wanted to make sure that the Nubans in the video were not portrayed as victims.
 He wanted to put the spotlight on the voices of civilians on the ground."